Latest News

 A wider look at the sales data of both types of vehicles reveals a sharp increase in BEVs and PHEVS prior to the subsidy reductions, which has in turn accentuated the decline seen since.

-The combined sales of BEVs, PHEVs and hybrids in the first 10 month of this year reached a new record of 1.3 millions units.
-This is a 4% increase from the same period of 2022.
+The combined sales of BEVs, PHEVs, and hybrids in the first ten months of this year reached a new record of 1.3 millions units.
+This represents a 4% increase from the same time period in 2022.
 From January to October 2024, the total sales of BEVs and PHEVs reached a record 1.3 million units, an increase of 4%.

 The loss of the tax credit still leaves car dealers in a quandary over how to fill the subsidy hole and reduce any perceived rise in EV price compared to the prices faced by buyers prior to October.